-Below are the pay rates and basic requirements for each level.
+Below are the pay rate levels and basic requirements for each level.

 Level Basic Requirements New tutor, preferably referred by instructor on the basis of skills assessment in subject areas requiring specialized skill and content knowledge; completion of entry-level mandatory tutor training requirements.
-Step I/II All Gateway tutors must successfully complete a Tutor Training Seminar (TTS) within their first semester of tutoring in order to be re-hired.
-All tutors who want to be considered for Student/Hourly II must successfully complete the TTS.
-Step III One semester of tutoring at Step I and successful completion of the Tutor Training Seminar (TTS).
-Step IV One semester of tutoring at Step II.
-Step V Equivalent tutor experience in assigned content area preferable, including all required training, PLUS AA, or 60 Transferable Units.
+Step I All tutors must successfully complete a Tutor Training course (NC TUT 199) within their first semester of tutoring in order to be re-hired.
+All tutors who want to be considered for Student/Hourly II must successfully complete the training.
+Step II One semester of tutoring at Step I and successful completion of the NC TUT 199.
+Step III One semester of tutoring at Step III.
+Step IV Equivalent tutor experience in assigned content area preferable, including all required training, PLUS AA, or 60 Transferable Units.

-Step VI
+Step V